Count of Champlitte: Cusance

 Claude-Francois de Cusance was a distinguished soldier and, as a colonel of the Empire he commanded 3,000 Burgundians in the service of the king of Spain.
 He had two sons and four daughters.
 The eldest daughter, Beatrice, married Charles IV, Duke of Lorraine and their descendants include the princely Dukes of Rohan and of Montbazon as well as the mignon Dukes of Joyeuse.
-The second daughter, Madeleine, married the Count van den Berg, whose descendants through the Hohenzollern dynasty include the emperor of Austria and kings of Bavaria, Belgium, Italy, Portugal, Romania and Spain.
+The second daughter, Madeleine, married the Count Albert III van den Berg (1607-1656), whose descendants through the Hohenzollern dynasty include the emperor of Austria and kings of Bavaria, Belgium, Italy, Portugal, Romania and Spain.
 The third daughter was a nun who founded the convent at Gray, and the last daughter married the Duke of Arenburg and Aarschot, governor of Hainaut.

 The eldest son died in 1619, and so the title of Count of Champlitte passed in 1633 to the second son, Cleriadus de Cusance.
 Cleriadus died aged 16 in 1635 in what has been described as ‘mysterious circumstances’.
 The estate of Champlitte was briefly held by his sister, Marie Henriette, Duchess of Arenberg, but with no male heirs in this line of the de Cusance family the title went to Francois de Clermont d’Amboise.
 He was the grandson of Anne de Vergy, younger daughter of Francois de Vergy.
 His daughter Marie Francoise de Clermont d’Amboise married Jean Baptiste de Toulongeon, who became the seventh Count of Champlitte, followed by his son, Jean Francois and his son after him, Jean René de Toulongeon who died in 1794 with no male heirs.

 The title Count of Champlitte fell into abeyance in 1790, when titles were first abolished by Napoleon, and has not been used since.

 Toulongeon

 The Counts of Toulongeon were a distinguished noble house in Burgundy, with a long military tradition that continued with the revolutionary army, with three of them serving as Generals.
-A cousin, the Marquis de Toulongeon, was one of Napoleon’s key aide de camps.
+A cousin, the Marquis de Toulongeon, was one of Napoleon's key aide de camps.
 The Chateau de Champlitte, which had burnt down in 1751, was rebuilt by the family in the renaissance / neoclassical style.
 It passed to Count Anne-Alexander de Toulongeon upon the death of his brother Jean René, and upon his death in 1823 was sold to the town and used as the city hall.
 In 1907 it was classified as a historic monument and is in use today as a museum.